What are School-Based Health Centers?

 SBHCs offer a wide range of services to children and teens in the community including medical care, counseling, and health education.
 Some sites provide dental health services too.
 The centers are staffed by qualified medical staff and mental health professionals.

-By making comprehensive health care available to students, youth can stay healthy and ready to learn.
+By making comprehensive health care available to students, youth can stay healthym ready to learn and reach their full potential.